-The Susquehanna River Basin Commission (SRBC) started the Public Water Supply Assistance Program (PWSAP) in fall 2012 to assist certain small public water supply systems in meeting SRBC regulatory requirements.
-In addition to targeted system-specific assistance, SRBC is also providing general outreach and education on SRBC’s regulatory requirements and training on aquifer testing plan preparation to specific public water supply systems.
+The Commission recognizes the challenges facing smaller municipal water supply systems to keep abreast of current regulatory requirements.
+Through a partnership with the Pennsylvania Department of Environmental Protection (PADEP), the Commission initiated the Public Water Supply Assistance Program (PWSAP) in 2012 to assist small municipal systems in meeting the Commission’s regulatory requirements.
+In addition to targeted system-specific assistance, the Commission is also providing general outreach and education on regulatory requirements, training on aquifer testing planning, groundwater withdrawal application preparation, and other educational programs specifically for public water supply systems.